software-students-spring2025/1-specification-exercise-stars-and-lasers/README.md

 6. As a user, I want to keep my running pace so that I will not overexert myself.
 7. As a user, I want to keep an accurate log of my run time so I can see how much time I have dedicated to running/ exercising.
 8. As a user, I want to know the air quality of my area before I run so that I know if I should run inside or outside today.
+9. As a user, I want my running to be more interesting and interactive so I can be more immersed in my exercise
+10. As a user, I want to motivation stay consistent so I can continue improving my running skills and strength

 ## Activity Diagrams